CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 {{%notice note%}}

-The topology converter is supported for Virtualbox and Libvirt Vagrant.
+The topology converter is supported for Vagrant and Virtualbox, KVM-QEMU and Libvirt, and Vagrant KVM-QEMU and Libvirt.

 {{%/notice%}}